Shades of Shade

 Deep shade, in nature, will be created by the topography or the established vegetation and so we find areas like forest floors, rock faces and very steep hillsides tend to be fully shaded.
 The climate and soil type determine whether it is dry or wet shade.
 Endemic plants, adapted to those specific conditions, populate the forest floors and cling precariously to the rock faces and steep hillsides, which can either be moist or bone dry.

-Deep or full shade
+Deep or Full Shade

 A fully shaded area or an area that is described as being in deep shade is one that gets no direct sunlight at all.
 You would normally find areas that fit this description under the canopy of huge evergreen trees or on the southern side of buildings or high walls.

-These seven suggestions should make every gardener’s life easier
+Suggestions to make every gardener’s life easier:

-1. Cut away the low, overhanging branches of evergreen trees to let in more light and increase the airflow; this helps to dry off very wet soil too.
+1. Cut away the low, overhanging branches of evergreen trees to let in more light and increase the airflow, this helps to dry off very wet soil too.

 2. Create areas that you and your family can use to enjoy the beauty and the shade of trees in summer.
 Pave the area under ‘troublesome’ trees using stepping-stones and gravel and add pretty garden furniture.
 This is an especially good option in dry shade where the soil is poor and compacted.

 3. Install a proper irrigation system.
-This will ensure that shade-loving shrubs, perennials and groundcovers that usually have to compete with water hungry root systems will receive enough water.
+This will ensure that shade-loving shrubs, perennials and ground covers that usually have to compete with water hungry root systems will receive enough water.

-4. For attractive focal points plant shade-Loving flowering plants and colourful foliage plants in large pots, in high-quality potting soil, and place them in strategic spots under trees.
+4. For attractive focal points plant shade-loving flowering plants and colourful foliage plants in large pots, in high-quality potting soil, and place them in strategic spots under trees.
 Use organic mulches, like bark nuggets, or plant tough, shade compatible ground covers in the pots around the feature plants.

 5. For a low maintenance option construct meandering pathways between the trees and place weathered rock, stone sculptures or wooden or steel obelisks amongst the trees.
 Add a lovely garden bench or two from which you can view the park-like effect in comfort.